Spooni-Development/spooni_development_website/README.md

 - Efficient caching strategies

 ### 🎨 **Easy Content Management**
-All documentation is written in Markdown.
+All content is written in Markdown – from documentation to team profiles and partner showcases.
 No database, no complex backend – just create a `.md` file and you're done.

 ### 🔎 **Built-in Search**
 Local search functionality lets users find any information instantly across all documentation pages.